nsengupta5/Branch-Predictor/README.md

 ## Creating a Config File

-The config file for each algorithm is a JSON file that contains the following fields:
+The config file for each algorithm is a JSON file detailing the configuration settings for the algorithm.
+The `configs` directory contains sample configuration files for each algorithm.
+These examples can be modified to test different configurations of the algorithms.

+The config file has the following fields:
 - `algorithm`: The name of the algorithm to use.
 This can be one of `always-taken`, `two-bit`, `gshare`, or `profiled`.
 - `max_lines`: The maximum number of lines to read from the trace file.
 Providing a value of -1 will read all lines from the trace file.
 - `configs`: A list of configuration objects for the algorithm.
 Each configuration object represents a particular configuration settings for the various fields of the algorithm.
 The branch predictor simulator will run a simulation of the algorithm for each configuration oject specified.
 The fields in each configuration object depend on the algorithm.
 These fields are described in the following section.